LIBRARY CARDS, LOAN PERIODS & FINES

 The replacement cost for lost or damaged materials is the library replacement price plus a five dollar ($5.00) processing fee.

-Patrons who fail to return materials or disregard overdue notices may be referred to the Murray City Attorney for collection, at which time additional recovery costs may be assessed.
+Patrons who fail to return materials or disregard overdue or billing notices will be referred to a collection agency, at which time a ten dollar ($10.00) recovery cost fee will be assessed.

 CODE OF CONDUCT

 Blocking access to entrances and exits, inside and out of the building.